aidanconnolly/ga-ds829-welcome-to-data-science/README.md

 <!--- This section explains the relevant prerequisites; in other words, what do students need to know to be able to benefit and perform the tasks required in this lesson?
 This includes lists of skills or prior learning objectives --->

 **Before this lesson(s), students should already have**:
-- Successfully completed the prework!
+- Successfully completed the prework
+- Enabled administrative privileges on personal machines (this makes installations easier)

 ---